pytorch/torchtune/docs/source/examples/qlora_finetune.rst

 ``linear_nf4`` handles the forward pass and autograd when running with quantized base model weights.
 It computes the forward pass as a regular
 ``F.linear`` with the incoming activation and unquantized weight.
 The quantized weight is saved for backward, as opposed to the unquantized version of the weight, to avoid extra memory usage due to storing higher precision variables to compute gradients in the backward pass.
 See `linear_nf4 <https://github.com/pytorch-labs/ao/blob/main/torchao/dtypes/nf4tensor.py#L577>`_ for more details.

-In the next section, we'll learn about how to use QLoRA in torchtune to build a QLoRA quantized Llama2-7b model, as well as some nuances around checkpointing that are important to be aware of to avoid spiking memory usage.